chauhanpalak1079/to_do_list_python/README.md

 # to_do_list_python

-This is a simple command-line To-Do List application written in Python.
-It allows users to manage a list of tasks by viewing, adding, and removing tasks.
+This is a simple command-line To-Do List application written in Python that allows users to manage a list of tasks by viewing, adding, and removing tasks.

 ## Features